pydata/xarray/doc/user-guide/data-structures.rst

 pointing to ``None``).
 Nodes can have multiple children, but as each child node has at most one parent, there can only ever be one root node in a given tree.

-The overall structure is technically a `connected acyclic undirected rooted graph`, otherwise known as a `"Tree" <https://en.wikipedia.org/wiki/Tree_(graph_theory)>`_.
+The overall structure is technically a connected acyclic undirected rooted graph, otherwise known as a `"Tree" <https://en.wikipedia.org/wiki/Tree_(graph_theory)>`_.

 :py:class:`~xarray.DataTree` objects can also optionally have a ``name`` as well as ``attrs``,